june2/study/GraphQL_vs_REST.md

 ## Pros

 1. One Request To Get Them All
 A GraphQL service exposes only one endpoints through which the client can pass the necessary query to retrieve the data.
-With the same example that was considered previously let's look at the GraphQL query
+As you see below, we get all the necessary data in just a single request.
+So when you want a new field you just add it to the query and it will start appearing in the response.
 ```
 {
     findPost(id: <postId>) {